ZNLP/NCLS-Corpora/README.md

 # Datasets for Cross-Lingual Summarization

 We have constructed two datasets for cross-lingual summarization: *ZH2ENSUM* and *EN2ZHSUM*.
-You can download [here]().
+You can download [here](https://drive.google.com/drive/folders/1PaZ3kkmP9HRwR09XowvcPyT5wjtmVBsd?usp=sharing).

+## Citation
-If you found this is helpful to you, please cite this paper:
+If you found this is helpful for you, please cite this paper:
 ```
 @InProceedings{Zhu-NCLS,
 author    = {Zhu, Junnan  and  Wang, Qian and Wang, Yining and Zhou, Yu and Zhang, Jiajun and Wang, Shaonan and Zong, Chengqing},